Finding Undervalued Homes in Ames, IA

 Random Forest used a larger set of features.
 This included all numerical features, label encoded ordinal features, and all dummified categorical variables, without dropping any dummy variables.

-Models, Methods, and Analysis
+Models, Methods, and Analysis About the Pricings of Homes

 The first models fitted were multiple linear regressions.
 For the sake of interpretability, numeric features were normalized so that when looking at the coefficients of features later, we could easily discern which features had stronger positive and negative correlation to a home’s Sale Price per GLA.
 From this multiple linear regression model, there was a strong indication that certain neighborhoods in Ames had high Sales Price per GLA, especially Green Hill.
 Features with very negative coefficients were several MSSubClass Zoning categories, indicative that homebuyers tend to avoid homes with those Zoning Codes.